-Flight Simulator Vs. Real Life – A Pilot’s Perspective on Virtual and Actual Flying
+Flight Simulator Vs. Real Life – Comprehensive Pilot Training Guide:

 I’m in the cockpit, my hands settled on the controls.
 I’m not soaring through the clouds just yet, but rather, I’m perched in front of my computer, embarking on a digital flying lesson.
 You’re probably intrigued by the concept of flight simulators – and for good reasons.
 These intricate systems simulate aircraft operations, giving us the ability to ‘fly’ without leaving the ground.